RocketChat/Rocket.Chat.RaspberryPi/README.md

 ### Ubuntu 18.04 lts and 64bit Arm support

-If you have a Pi 4 with 2GB or 4GB RAM and wants a more robust and common server setup.
+If you have a Pi 4 with 2GB or 4GB RAM and want a more robust and common server setup.
 Download the 64bit Arm version of the operating system from [this page](https://ubuntu.com/download/raspberry-pi).

-Then you can install the 64bit server using snap, or docker.
+Then you can install the 64bit server using `snap`, or `docker`.
 Explore [this repository](https://github.com/RocketChat/Rocket.Chat.Embedded.arm64) for docker deployment information on arm64.

 ### More fun with community contributions